zhanxw/rvtests/README.md

 Variable threshold model by analytic form   |  famAnalytic    | Q  |     Y      |         R   | Every rare-variant frequency cutoffs are tests by Dajiang Liu.

 (#) Model columns list the recognized names in rvtests.
 For example, use `--vt price` will variable threshold test.
-NOTE: our implementatino of Price's test diffs from the original method descrbied in Price's publcation.
+NOTE: our implementation of Price's test diffs from the original method described in Price's publication.
 We test every minor allele frequency cutoff (instead of reference allele counts) and this is a two-sided test (instead of one-sided test).

 (##) In trait column, B or Q stand for binary or quantitative trait, respectively.